Baller-Lab/msanxiety/index.md

 Theodore D. Satterthwaite and Russell T. Shinohara

 ### Brief Project Description:
 373 participants with MS were included(MS+noA=99; MS+mildA=249; MS+severeA=24).
 Lesions from research-grade clinical scans were segmented with MIMoSA and normalized to the HCP template.
 Streamline filtering was performed in DSI studio to generate measures of the degree of fascicle impact by lesions.
-Disease burden between MS+noA and MS+severeA in uncinate were compared, as well as parametric load of anxiety burden with uncinate burden.
+Disease burden between MS+noA and MS+severeA in uncinate were compared, as well as parametric load of anxiety burden (also referred to as anxiety dose or anxiety severity) with uncinate burden.

 ### Analytic Replicator:
 Audrey Luo